Bomarea edulis (Tussac) Herb.

 Color: Soft salmon, yellow outside and lime green with black spotting inside

 Bomarea edulis is a tuberous vine with attractive, twining shoots.
 It climbs up to 10 feet (3 m) tall, although it may be kept shorter.
 The flower clusters appear on the tips all summer long.
 The flowers are soft salmon, yellow outside, and lime green with black spotting inside.
 If grown indoors, it can bloom all year long.
 Each cluster can have up to 25 blooms.
 The species name "edulis" refers to how the tubers are edible, supposedly tasting like potatoes.

 How to Grow and Care

-To see Bomarea at their best they need a warm position with lots of sunlight (although it can be grown under artificial lights).
-They are quite tough and the plants can survive milder areas if grown outside with roots that will survive to around 32 degrees Fahrenheit (0 degrees Celsius) if a thick layer of mulch is provided but the plant may die back in prolonged cold periods but will recover by springtime when new growth emerges.
+To see Bomarea at their best, they need a warm position with lots of sunlight (although it can be grown under artificial lights).
+They are quite tough, and the plants can survive milder areas if grown outside with roots that will survive to around 32 degrees Fahrenheit (0 degrees Celsius) if a thick layer of mulch is provided.
+Still, the plant may die back in prolonged cold periods but will recover by springtime when new growth emerges.

-Growing Bomarea from seed is not difficult as they have simple needs but a little preparation before the initial planting of the seed is sometimes recommended to yield the best results although the preparation is normally only needed for seeds that have been stored for longer periods.
-To propagate seeds successfully it is best to sow them in a well-draining soil (50/50 mix of cactus compost and perlite will be fine) as soon as they are ripe or as fresh as possible in a propagator or warm greenhouse with temperature regulated at around 68 to 77 degrees Fahrenheit (20 to 25 degrees Celsius)… – See more at: How to Grow and Care for Bomarea.
+Growing Bomarea from seed is not difficult as they have simple needs.
+Still, a little preparation before the initial planting of the seed is sometimes recommended to yield the best results.
+However, the preparation usually is only needed for seeds that have been stored for longer periods.
+To propagate seeds successfully, it is best to sow them in a well-draining soil as soon as they are ripe or as fresh as possible in a propagator or warm greenhouse with temperature regulated at around 68 to 77 degrees Fahrenheit (20 to 25 degrees Celsius).
+See more at How to Grow and Care for Bomarea.

 Native to Central and South America.